AdobeDocs/pass.en/help/authentication/passing-client-information-device-connection-and-application.md

 ## API references {#api-ref}

-This section presents the API responsible for handling client information when using Adobe Primetime Authentication REST APIs or SDKs.
+This section presents the API responsible for handling client information when using Adobe Pass Authentication REST APIs or SDKs.

 ### REST API {#rest-api}

-Adobe Primetime Authentication services support receiving the client information in the following ways:
+Adobe Pass Authentication services support receiving the client information in the following ways:

 * As a **header: "X-Device-Info"**
 * As a **query parameter: "device_info"**